medial-io/lambda/docs/HANDLER-API.md

 # Handler Object
 The handler object has two attributes:
- - *validate* - `optional` validation object for path parameters, query parameters and body
+ - *validate* - `optional` validation object for path parameters, query parameters and payload
  - *handler* - `required` function that performs the business logic

 ### validate